neozhixuan/project-savethehawkers/README.md

 I learned so much from this project, and I think it was a good experience.

 ## Apologies
-The main code is very inefficient because I didn't know how to abstract code, so you can see functions that are repeated end on end...
+The main code is very inefficient because I didn't know about DRY, so you can see functions that are repeated end on end...

 ## Running the code
 1. Production Environment